dodie/scott/docs/development-guide.md

 For the above to work, the ```Scott Agent``` has to be passed as a ```-javaagent``` to the application.
 The [Scott Maven Plugin](https://github.com/dodie/scott/tree/master/scott-maven-plugin) helps to automatize this job.
-For details see the [usage guide](https://github.com/dodie/scott/blob/master/docs/usage.md).
+For details see the [related usage guide](https://github.com/dodie/scott/blob/master/docs/manually_specify_agent.md).

 # Project Layout and Building from Source